Flole998/FloleVacWeb/docs/_pages/installation/roborock.md

 ## Connect your robot to your Wifi

-To connect the robot to your home Wifi, just connect to http://192.168.8.1 and use Valetudos settings dialog to enter your wifi credentials.
+To connect the robot to your home Wifi, just connect to http://192.168.8.1 and use FloleVacWebs settings dialog to enter your wifi credentials.
 Please note that only *WPA2-PSK* is supported.
 After updating the Wifi settings, you should reboot your robot.

-## Open Valetudo
+## Open FloleVacWeb
 You need to get the IP of your robot (e.g. from your router) and connect to it using your browser e.g. http://192.168.Y.Z